Last Updated: March 2026

 Interpretation

-In tandem with the dopamine chase that gambling and online dating encourage, both contexts can eventually leave users fatigued by lack of success, eroded self worth, and increased feelings of isolation.
+Dating app users feel fatigued by lack of success, eroded self worth, and increased feelings of isolation.

 Underlying Themes